About This Unit

 The 29th Battalion was raised in Victoria.
 Its colour patch indicates that it is part of the 5th Division by the vertical rectangle.
 The yellow sidebar is unique to the 8th Brigade.
 The black sidebar indicates it is the first battalion of the four that belong to the Brigade.

 The 29th was embarked to become the first battalion in the 8th Brigade of the 5th Division when the latter was raised in Egypt during the the 'doubling of the AIF' in early 1916.
-The 8th Brigade was a composite Brigade with a Battalion each from Victoria, New South Wales, and two 'outer States' Battalions, one drawn from Queensland / Victoria and the other from Western and South Australia.
-Until that point the Brigade composition was numerically sequential but that went somewhat awry with the 8th Brigade.
+The 8th Brigade was a composite brigade with a battalion each from Victoria, New South Wales, and two 'outer States' Battalions, one drawn from Queensland / Victoria and the other from Western and South Australia.
+The otherwise sequential numbering of battalions and brigades within divisions went somewhat awry with the 8th Brigade which ended up in the 5th Division.

 The 29th and its sister Battalions of the 8th Brigade began embarkation for France from Egypt in May 1916.
 They were destined for an area known as "The Nursery" in the Armentieres sector of norther France, near two villages either side of the front line; Fleurbaix on the Allied side and Fromelles on the German side.

 Little did they realise that the Brigade's first major action would be recorded as one of the most costly in Australia's military history.
 The 8th Brigade was on the left of the 5th Division attack.
-Many of the men broke through the forward lines of German trenches looking for what they had been taold was a second.
+Many of the men broke through the forward lines of German trenches looking for what they had been told was a second line of trenches.
 Instead all they found were a series of shallow drainage ditches.
-As the attack was alted to their right, they became exposed in a salient jutting into the German lines and were quickly enfoladed by German machine guns, and subject to counter-attacks and then clearnace operations.
-In the end they basically had to fight their way back to their own lines, 'run for it', or be killed wounded or captured.
+As the attack was halted to their right, they became exposed in a salient jutting into the German lines and were quickly enfiladed (meaning the men were strung out along the length of the arc of fire of machine guns to their flanks), and subject to counter-attacks and then clearance operations.
+In the end they basically had to fight their way back to their own lines, 'run for it', or be killed, wounded or captured.

 Battle /Campaign/ Involvement